csulpizi/CustomAccessibility/README.md

 ## External Access

 When we want to give a project access to another project's internals (e.g. `[assembly: InternalsVisibleTo("TestProject")]`), we can specify which definitions we want the external project to have access to.
+The external project also needs to install the CustomAccessibility package.

 ```
 using CustomAccessibility.Attributes;